VEZY/PlantBiophysics.jl/README.md

 - Blazing fast (μs for the whole energy balance + photosynthesis + conductances)
 - Easy to use
+- Great composability:
-- Great composability.
-Makes it easy to extend (add your model for any process, and it just works with the others)
+  - easy to extend, add your model for any process, and it just works, with automatic coupling with other models
+  - easy to integrate into other models or platforms thanks to Julia's great compatibility with other langages
 - Easy to read, the code implement the equations as they are written in the scientific articles (thanks Julia Unicode!)
-- Included in the Archimed platform.
-Will be used by other packages to simulate single leaves, voxels, canopies...
+- Compatible with other simulations platforms thanks to the MTG format
-- Error propagation
+- Error propagation using [Measurements.jl](https://juliaphysics.github.io/Measurements.jl/stable/) or [MonteCarloMeasurements.jl](https://baggepinnen.github.io/MonteCarloMeasurements.jl/stable/)

 ## Examples